frederic-perez/AmE-dictionary/data/dictionary.md

 __apotheosis__ _n_ Exaltation to divine rank or stature. _Syn_ deification, exaltation
 __appall__ _v_ :five::hammer::pencil2: (appalls, appalled) :es: horrorizar, espantar
 __appalled__ _adj_ :six: Shocked or dismayed; filled with horror.
-__appalling__ _adj_ :seven: Something that is appalling is awful or horrible, causing dismay or disgust.
+__appalling__ _adj_ :eight: Something that is appalling is awful or horrible, causing dismay or disgust.
 It’s definitely not appealing. :es: espantoso _(awful)_ pésimo
 __apparatchiks__
 __apparatus__ _n_ :two::hammer: _Campaign apparatus._
 __appeal<sup>1</sup>__ _v_ __1__ To make an earnest or urgent request, as for help.